pbassham/lava-runner/README.md

 - **Streamlined Workflow:** Eliminates the need for manual file transfers or separate testing environments, making your development process faster and more efficient.
 - **Secure Connection:** Utilizes secure API calls to ensure your code and data remain protected.
 - **Use With Magnus:** Lava Runner can run lava in files seamlessly with the [Magnus](https://github.com/Triumph-Tech/magnus-vscode) extension for VSCode, enabling you to run Lava code locally or remotely with a single click.
+- **Use Your CSS:** Lava Runner uses the CSS from your RockRMS site to style the preview window.
+This means you can see how your Lava code will look on your site.

 ## Roadmap
 - [x] Enable image preview (blocked because CORS)